paulrotar/DAT504/README.md

 Failed implementation of express.
 Continuing with the other targets.

+# Version 1.04

+Added sound for the web version of Consumption app.

+*KNOWN ISSUES*
+When you try to click the profile button, there is a small square area where the click doesn't interact.
+This probblem appears on mobile too.
+It might be because an image block the click.
+Still no fix, hopefully there will be one in Version 1.06.

 ### Target for Version 1.06, final beta version for assignment upload